The creations don't know the Creators of Reality are dying. All forms will fail. All order will fail. All will fail.

 “Now, Nanna, the gods determine our fate.
 You know that.
-What is…is what is meant to be.
-We must accept it, and flow on,” Sasha said.
+What is, is what is meant to be.
+Or something like that.
+We must accept it, and flow on.”

 “You shut yer lip, girl.
-Just ‘cause you can knock down mountains don’t mean I can’t still toss you over my knee and spank you a good one,” said Nanna.
+Just ‘cause you can knock down mountains don’t mean I can’t still toss you over my knee and spank you a good one!”

-“Don’t you oh Nanna me, girl, if that old bastard were still alive, we’d be feasting with the young heir, keeping Contract.
+“Don’t you, oh Nanna me!
+If that old bastard were still alive, we’d be feasting with the young heir, keeping Contract.
 But now we’re in for a storm, and there ain’t no reckoning which way the winds’ll blow.”

 “But that makes it more exciting, Nanna!
-Now we have to make our own way, make our own agreements, and represent our lineage on our terms, not the old duke’s,” Sasha said.
+Now we have to make our own way, make our own agreements, and represent our lineage on our terms, not the old duke’s!”

 “Bless me, girl, but you’re an eager one.
 You’ll be the death of me yet, I figure.”

 “Would you want it any other way?”
 Sasha asked, batting her lashes and grinning wickedly.

 “Why, in all the Empire, in all of this city, there ain't a more pretty and capable young woman alive, or I’m a dumb mule.
 ‘Course I wouldn’t want it any other way.
 You’re what I made of you, too, and don’t you forget it.”

 Ever since Sasha could remember, Nanna had taught her all manner of fighting techniques and weapons mastery.
 If her talent as a wielder should ever prove inadequate, then her skill with the swords and daggers would keep her alive against even the greatest of odds.
 She hoped.